bshoshany/OGRePy/README.md

 In extreme situations, you may even want to cancel simplification altogether, if it is taking too long, which can be achieved using `T.options.simplify_func = lambda x: x` - that is, replacing the simplification function with the identity function.

+As usual with the `options` object, you may restore the simplification function to the default, SymPy's `simplify()`, with the command `del T.options.simplify_func`.

 Note that changing the simplification function will **not** automatically apply it to any existing tensors.
 The reason is that when OGRePy calculates the components of a tensor in a particular representation, it calculates them **once and for all**, and then saves them in the object's data to be reused later.
 This is done to improve performance, so that the components don't have to be recalculated every time they are needed.

 We can force re-simplification of the stored components of a specific tensor using the method `simplify()`.
-As usual with the `options` object, you may restore the simplification function to the default, SymPy's `simplify()`, with the command `del T.options.simplify_func`.
+This will return a new tensor with its components simplified; the original tensor will remain unchanged.
+However, you can write `MyTensor = MyTensor.simplify()` to store the simplified tensor under the same name.

 ### Getting information about tensors
 The `info()` method can be used to display the information encoded in a tensor object in human-readable form.
 Here is an example: